gabrielleclav/tic-tac-toe-game/README.md

 last row.
 If the user gives a wrong input, the program will keep requesting a new position until it is correct.
 If the position given is taken already, it keeps asking for a new position until there is an empty slot given.
 Initally, all the positions on the board are unoccupied, filled with '-'.
-When there is a winner or there is a tie, the program will asked if the users want to play again.
+When there is a winner or there is a tie, the program will ask if the users want to play again.
 If yes, it will start over, if no, it stops.

 **This project was created to work more with creating functions, lists, and user input.**